 Port Scan: What I Need to Know and Why

-Port Scan is like trying to open doors in a house to see which ones are locked.
-The scanner will show you which ports are open in one or a firewall and you can use this information to find potential vulnerabilities in your computer.Port Scan
+The it's like trying to open doors in a house to see which ones are locked.
+The scanner will show you which ports are open on a router or firewall, and you can use this information to find possible weaknesses in the computer.Port Scan

 What are Ports